God is a polyglot:

 Then wonder why their “grown” kids are such failures at life.

-Mostly among twenty-something boys from middle class families.
+Mostly among twenty-something “boys” from middle class families.

-It never turns out well.
+It never turned out well.

 Do them a favor:

-Stop enabling them and let them begin to experience the full, unmitigated consequences of their choices …
+Don’t enable them, but let them begin to experience the full, unmitigated consequences of their choices …

 Even if it means they go homeless and risk destitution until they begin making mature decisions and start to grow up.